 In 2016, it was reported that the number young people who are self-harming has increased dramatically in the last decade – with particular steep trends among girls.
 Interestingly, researchers seem to have unpacked links to self-harming among young people.

-A recent study from the researchers at the the University of Hertfordshire examined if the multiple environments of the adolescent including family, peers, school and neighbourhood might function as protective health assets against self-harming behaviour during adolescence.
+A study by researchers at the the University of Hertfordshire examined if the multiple environments of adolescents including family, peers, school and neighbourhood might function as protective health assets against self-harming behaviour.
 The results indicated that while peer support did not appear to operate as a protective health asset in the context of self-harm, key dimensions of adolescent-parent interaction and adolescent experience of the school culture and their neighbourhood were associated with reduced likelihood of self-harming behaviours during adolescence.
-Specifically, young people who have a low sense of belonging at their schools are nearly seven times more likely to self-harm than those who feel attached to it,
+Specifically, young people who have a low sense of belonging at their schools are nearly seven times more likely to self-harm than those who feel attached to it.

 The research was based on data from a collaborative World Health Organization (WHO) study where more than 5,000 students aged 11–15 years completed the Health Behaviour in School-aged Children (HBSC) survey in England.
 The HBSC study is an international WHO collaborative study, which investigates the determinants of young people’s health and well-being, and health behaviours.
 The study collects data from school students aged 11, 13 and 15 years, from 42 countries, through anonymous self-completed questionnaires which young people complete during class time.